106th Cavalry Regiment: Austria

 The group's final mission involved the release of the King of the Belgians.
 Held in internal exile by the Germans since his small nation had withstood a German attack for three weeks in May 1940, German-speaking members of a small recon party from B Troop, 121st Squadron of the 106th learned while searching the towns of St. Wolfgang and Strobl that King Leopold was under guard in a villa in Strobl.
 Travelling in a six-wheeled Mercedes previously owned by Germany's Foreign Minister Von Ribbentrop, the troopers located the villa.
-The SS Guards were still present, and the troopers disarmed them without any resistance, freeing King Leopold.
+The SS Guards were still present, however when the Americans Arrived the German Guards Immediately dropped their weapons and surrendered without a fight and the troopers disarmed them without any resistance, freeing King Leopold.
+The King and his family later awarded the officers with medals of the Order of Leopold II and addressed them at an awards ceremony.

 Decorations

 Colonel Vennard Wilson was awarded the Legion of Merit, Legion of Honor, and Croix de Guerre for his outstanding leadership of this unit.
 Lieutenant Benjamin S. Hill, C Troop, 121st Squadron, was posthumously awarded the Distinguished Service Cross.

 The 121st Cavalry Squadron was awarded the Fourragère.
 For its action at Lunéville, the 121st Cavalry Squadron was recognized with the Croix de Guerre with Palm, and the Croix de guerre with Palm was awarded to entire 106th Cavalry Regiment for their gallantry and action at Caen-Falaise.